 More information on the British Origami Society, its activities and how to get involved are available on their website.

-You might also like to read my review of the 2017 50th Anniversary BOS Convention.
+You might also like to read my review of the 2017 50th Anniversary BOS Convention or the 2020 BOS Virtual Convention.